mlab-upenn/ISP2021-vision_based-navigation/README.md

 # ISP2021-vision_based-navigation
 This is the github project for the F1Tenth Independent Study Projects 2021.
 In this project we are focusing on the development of different approaches to achieve a vision-based navigation for the F1TENTH car.

+This branch consists the code for detecting lane lines using monocular camera and color based masking, with OpenCV.

 ## Requirements
-- Linux Ubuntu (tested on versions XX.XX and XX.XX)
+- Linux Ubuntu (tested on versions 16.04)
-- Python 3.XX.
-- ....
+- ROS Kinetic

 ## Installation
-Use the provided `requirements.txt` in the root directory of this repo, in order to install all required modules.\
-`pip3 install -r /path/to/requirements.txt`

-The code is developed with Python 3.XX.
+Installationa and run requirements from https://github.com/f1tenth/f1tenth_system

 ## Running the code
-* `Step 1:` In step 1 you need to do this and that...
-* `Step 2:` In step 2 you have to do the following...
-* `Step 3:` ....
+* `Step 1:` Launch 'teleop.launch' file from racecar package using roslaunch.
+* `Step 2:` Start monocular camera using cv_camera ROS node. rosparam set cv_camera/device_id 0 (check device id for connected usb camera) rosrun cv_camera cv_camera_node
+* `Step 3:` Run node 'im_process.py' to detect lane line markings and give steering output using rosrun.